stackrox/collector/docs/troubleshooting.md

-The vast majority of errors occur during Collector startup, where Collector will configure itself, find or download an appropriate kernel driver for the system, and then start Collecting events.
+The vast majority of errors occur during Collector startup, where Collector will configure itself, find or download an appropriate kernel driver for the system, and then start collecting events.
 The following diagram describes the main parts of this start-up process:

 <p align="center">